Margaritas

 Walt Disney World – Orlando FL

 There are excellent margaritas to be had at Disney’s World.
 The first margarita I had on the Disney property was at Epcot, San Angel’s Cafe (now called Choza de Margarita).
-It has been significantly upgraded to a fine dining establishment called La Hacienda de San Angel.
-The same company operates the bar and food pavilions at the Walt Disney Resort Coronado Springs.
+It has been significantly upgraded into a fine-dining establishment called La Hacienda de San Angel.
+The same company operates the bar and food pavilions at the Walt Disney World Resort Coronado Springs.
 The margaritas on the rocks and the friendly service make it way too easy to have a good time here.
 Back at Epcot, La Cava del Tequila is the newest addition to the Mexico Pavilion.
-It celebrates the heritage and tradition of Tequila making in Mexico.
+It celebrates the heritage and tradition of tequila-making in Mexico.

 Add your reviews in the comments and help all of us on the margarita quest journey.